|National Statistic||Survey name||Divorces in England and Wales||Frequency||Annual|

-Feedback is requested with all emails sent by customer service teams within Vital Statistics Output Branch.
+Feedback is requested with all emails sent by customer service teams within the Vital Statistics Output Branch.

 Feedback is also received through our regular attendance at user group meetings and conferences.

-Statistics on divorces in England and Wales are published by sex, age and marital status at the time of marriage, duration of marriage to decree absolute, age at divorce and the grounds for divorce.
-Our User guide to divorce statistics provides further information on data quality, legislation and procedures relating to divorces.
+Divorces in England and Wales are published by sex, age and marital status at the time of marriage, duration of marriage to decree absolute, age at divorce and the grounds for divorce.

 Annual divorce figures for the UK and constituent countries can be found in Vital statistics in the UK: births, deaths and marriages.